The Dicastery for Promoting Christian Unity

 Where does your staff come from and how are you organized?
 What specific experience and expertise are required?

-The Week of Prayer for Christian Unity is a central annual event for the Pontifical Council.
+The Week of Prayer for Christian Unity is a central annual event for the Dicastery.
 What is the pulse of the ecumenical movement in the world today and what are some of its prospects?

 The Week of Prayer for Christian Unity is certainly an important moment, not only for our Dicastery but, I hope, for all Christians.
 However, it is not the only occasion of prayer for unity.
 In fact, during the Holy Mass, we always ask the Lord to grant “unity and peace” to the Church.
 Furthermore, spiritual ecumenism consists not only in prayer for unity, but also in “change of heart and holiness of life”, as the Second Vatican Council says.
 I would include at least another three important aspects of spiritual ecumenism: the prayerful communal reading of Sacred Scripture; the purification of the historical memory and the ecumenism of the saints; and in a special way, of the martyrs.
 The healthiness of the ecumenical movement, on the local level as well as on the international level, depends on all these spiritual roots.